-SCDHHS and OIDD have a service contract and an administrative agreement to ensure an understanding between agencies regarding the operation and administration of the CS waiver.
+SCDHHS and OIDD have a service contract and an administrative agreement to ensure an understanding between agencies regarding the operation and administration of the HASCI waiver.
 The administrative agreement delineates the waiver will be operated by OIDD under the oversight of SCDHHS.
 The administrative contract specifies the following:

 - Purpose

 - Scope of Services

 - Fiscal Administration

 - Terms and Conditions

-- Appendices

-The administrative contract is renewed at least every five (5) years and amended as needed.
+- The administrative contract is renewed at least every five (5) years and amended as needed.

 SCDHHS and OIDD also have a waiver service contract to outline the requirements and responsibilities for the provision of waiver services by the operating agency.
 The waiver service contract is renewed at least every five (5) years and amended as needed.
 The waiver service contract includes the following:

 - Definition of Terms

 - Scope of Services

 - OIDD Responsibilities

 - Conditions for Reimbursement by SCDHHS

 - Records and Audits

 - Termination of Contract

 - Appeals Procedures

 - Covenants and Conditions

-- Appendices

-SCDHHS utilizes various quality assurance methods to evaluate OIDD's compliance with the administrative contract and Medicaid waiver policy.
+- SCDHHS utilizes various quality assurance methods to evaluate OIDD's compliance with the administrative contract and

+Medicaid waiver policy.

 SCDHHS uses a CMS approved Quality Improvement Organization (QIO), quality assurance staff, and other agency staff to continuously evaluate the OIDD's quality management processes to ensure compliance.

-The following describes the roles of each entity:

--CMS Approved QIO: Conducts validation reviews of a representative sample of initial level of care determinations performed by OIDD.
-Reports are produced and shared with OIDD, who is responsible for remedial actions as necessary within 45 days.
+A CMS Approved QIO conducts validation reviews of a representative sample of initial level of care determinations performed by SCDHHS for NF Level of Care and OIDD for ICF/IID Level of Care.
+Each entity is responsible for remedial actions as necessary within 45 days.